FOSDEM'19 Quantum Computing

 Sunday is hands-on day: we’re organizing a quantum computing workshop!
 In the morning, developers of 11 open source quantum computing projects in total will introduce attendees of the workshop to their projects.
 During the afternoon, participants of the workshop (yes, you!) will work in small groups with the developers of the selected project to work learn more about the respective projects, help improve the documentation or even work on their first contributions!

-The capacity of the Quantum computing workshop is limited.
+Participants of the Quantum computing workshop are generally expected to attend the whole day - the space is limited.
 If you want a better chance to get a spot, pre-register here.

 Saturday, Feb 2nd

 During the first day of the conference, the quantum computing track is held in the room AW.121.

 |When open source meets quantum computing||10:30:00 AM||10:55:00 AM||Tomas Babej|